If cozy Sunday mornings conjure up thoughts of espresso, cinnamon, toasted sugar, and chocolate chips, then the Sunday Morning Cookie is you!

 Unsalted Butter - Two things about butter and baking.
 1. Always use unsalted butter.
 This allows you to control how much salt is in your recipe.
 2. Use cultured, also known as European, butter if possible.
 This butter is slightly more expensive; however, it adds richness to your cookies which is worth the extra money (IMHO).

-Non-Fat Dry Milk - Milk powder or powdered milk is milk in its most concentrated form.
+Non-Fat Dry Milk - Milk powder or powdered milk is the most concentrated form.
 This powder allows you to add all the extra flavor without changing the liquid content in a cookie.

-- This excerpt from Epicuirous sums up why using non-fat dry milk makes a BIG difference....
+- This excerpt from Epicurious sums up why using non-fat dry milk makes a BIG difference.
 Chef Christina Tosi, author of Momofuku Milk Bar and Milk Bar: Kids Only, says she can’t think of a dessert that milk powder wouldn’t improve.
 “Milk powder has an amazing way of adding a terrific baseline flavor,” she explains.
 “It can make ice creams milkier, denser, silkier—and cookies chewier.”
-It’s the sort of “secret weapon ingredient” that doesn’t taste like anything special straight out of the container, but works magic when it’s included in a recipe.
-Tosi says you can experiment, adding a tablespoon of milk powder to your dry ingredients in any baking project: “It just makes things taste better.”
+It’s the sort of “secret weapon ingredient” that doesn’t taste like anything special straight out of the container but works magic when included in a recipe.
+Tosi says you can experiment with adding a tablespoon of milk powder to your dry ingredients in any baking project: “It just makes things taste better.”

-There are a couple of different ways to store this cookie and its components.
+There are several ways to store this cookie and its components.
 The first is the crunch, the dough, and then the baked cookie.

 Great British Baking Show Bake